JavaScript monorepos with npm workspaces: practical guide

 }

-The `*` version means "use whatever is in the monorepo". npm resolves this from the local workspace rather than fetching from the registry.
-No `npm link` required.
+The * version means “use whatever is in the monorepo”. npm resolves this from the local workspace rather than fetching from the registry, so no npm link is required.
+When importing, be precise about which package provides which function — mixing them up leads to confusing runtime errors.

 // In the UI package